 Before picking any tool, know what the decline work actually requires.

 The clean historical production data requirement is why production capture quality matters even for a reserves tool.
 OFM, ComboCurve, or a spreadsheet all produce better numbers when fed clean daily production.
-Operators moving from paper gauge sheets onto a mobile production app (GreaseBook or equivalent) typically get a step-change in the reliability of their decline analysis, because the input data stops being a reconciliation puzzle.
+Operators moving from paper gauge sheets onto daily-data capture and management tooling (GreaseBook or equivalent) typically get a step-change in the reliability of their decline analysis, because the input data stops being a reconciliation puzzle.

 Where GreaseBook Fits in the OFM Conversation